The Napa Valley Wine Train runs from downtown Napa to St. Helena and back, serving meals and wine on the trip. Some trips also include winery stops.

 - Children are welcome, but with many restrictions.
 Strollers and child carriers are not allowed on board.
-Toilets are very small and diaper changing is not permitted in the rail cars.
+Toilets are tiny, and diaper changing is not permitted in the rail cars.
 Toddlers may also get restless during such a long trip, and they cannot move around without adult supervision.

 Napa Valley Wine Train Options

 The Napa Valley Wine Train isn't cheap.
-A train trip alone with no meal will cost more than $50.
-You'll pay more for a meal and there's an extra charge for the winery tours offered with the lunch trips.
+A train trip alone is the least expensive way to go.
+You'll pay more for a meal, and there's an extra charge for the winery tours offered with the lunch trips.

 For a dinner trip in the Vista Dome Car, you'll spend as much as you might in a fancy San Francisco restaurant.
 And that doesn't include beverages, service charges, and tips.
-For the same price, you could see the scenery on a drive up Highway 29 and back to Napa on Silverado Trail, take a barrel tasting tour at Del Dotto Vineyards and dine like a king at one of the area's top-end restaurants.
+For the same price, you could see the scenery on a drive up Highway 29 and back to Napa on Silverado Trail, enjoy a tasting and food pairing at Signorello Vineyards and dine like a king at one of the area's top-end restaurants.

 The Wine Train offers a variety of lunch and dinner options.
 The Pullman cars seat 130 people at a time, with two seatings on the three-hour trip.
-If you choose this option, it's best to get the later seating so you can watch the scenery before the sun sets and eat on the way back.
+If you choose this option for an afternoon trip, it's best to get the later seating so you can watch the scenery before the sun sets and eat on the way back.

 What You Need to Know About the Napa Valley Wine Train